-Thank you for choosing Radford University College of Nursing (RUCON), where we are committed to providing you with an outstanding education immersed in a culture of inclusiveness and caring.
+Thank you for choosing Radford University School of Nursing (RUSON), where we are committed to providing you with an outstanding education immersed in a culture of inclusiveness and caring.
 If you are new to Radford University, welcome to our family.
 If you are an alum of Radford University or Jefferson College of Health Sciences, welcome back!
-I am humbled to serve as the Dean and to work alongside an exceptionally dedicated group of faculty, staff, and leaders, each prepared to guide and support you during your time at Radford University.
+I am humbled to serve as the Interim Dean and to work alongside an exceptionally dedicated group of faculty, staff, and leaders, each prepared to guide and support you during your time at Radford University.

 Nursing is a challenging and ever-changing field, and you can expect the same from our degree programs.
-Deeply rooted in science, each course will test your application of nursing knowledge through online discussions, assignments, and activities.
-We recognize that nursing is an art and a science.
+Deeply rooted in science, each course will test your application of nursing knowledge and skills during assessments (tests, quizzes, written assignments, clinical skills) rather than merely memorizing facts.
+At the same time, we recognize that nursing is an art and a science.
 Our desire is to prepare you to be enlightened, compassionate professionals who understand that our patients are not just a disease but holistic human beings.